 Long-Term Benefits of Wim Hof Breathing

-I’ve been doing Wim Hof breathing religiously for over two years now; I started at the beginning of 2020, when the world shut down.
+I’ve been doing Wim Hof breathing religiously for over two years now: I started at the beginning of 2020, when the world shut down.
 And frankly, I think it’s one of the best habits I’ve picked up during that time.
-When life around you seems crazy, Wim Hof breath invites you to purposely slow down, settle into your body, & focus on your breath.
-The practice highly increases the amount of oxygen in your body, creating a cascade of beneficial effects.
-In this article, on the “Long-Term Benefits of Wim Hof Breathing,” I’m relaying my own anecdotal experience from two years of practicing this fascinating technique.
+When life seems crazy, this type of breathing invites you to slow down, settle into your body, & focus on your breath.
+The practice also increases the amount of oxygen in your body, creating a host of beneficial effects.
+In this article, on the “Long-Term Benefits of Wim Hof Breathing,” I’m relaying my own experience from two years of practicing this fascinating technique.

 But what the heck is Wim Hof breathing??!
 It’s simply a breath practice, where you take in 30 breaths (quite rapidly), let them out ~ then hold your breath for as long as you can….comfortably.
 When you need to breathe: BREATHE.
 After that big breath, hold your breath for 10 more seconds.